Is Amsterdam safe to visit? A comprehensive safety guide

 Pickpocketing

 Pickpockets will look for well-to-do tourists with name-brand clothing and accessories as opposed to tourists who don't display a lot of flashy jewelry or high-end clothing.
-Ladies should use a crossbody purse that can be pulled in front of them when in a crowd and men should keep their wallets in their front pockets.
+A crossbody purse can be a great idea to use since it can be pulled in front of you when in a crowd.

 Don't carry all your cash in one place on your person; in other words, don't put all your travel funds in your wallet.
-Carry a small amount of cash, and use your credit card to avoid being targeted for having cash on your person.
-Jewelry should not be flaunted—many people choose to wear inexpensive costume jewelry when they travel.
+Carry a small amount of cash, and leave what you don't think you'll need at your accommodation.

 Is Amsterdam safe to travel alone